-We all want our parents to have long lives, and the advances in medical technology are making that possible.
-However, long lives do not always mean good health.
+We all want our parents to live to an old age, and the advances in medical technology are making that possible.
+However, living longer do not always mean good health.
 In fact, the Ministry of Health found that Singaporeans live a greater proportion of their lives in ill health, despite being among the world’s longest-living people1.

 Are your parents in good health?
-Take advantage of it by getting CI insurance now, as premiums are generally lower for people who have no illnesses.
+Take advantage of it by getting CI insurance now while they are still healthy.

 Do your parents have an active lifestyle?
 Are they smokers?
 Do they eat healthy, balanced meals?
 The kind of lifestyle your parents have is key to deciding between a single-pay or a multi-pay plan.

-Multi-pay CI plans offer several lump-sum payouts for different critical illnesses, without the plan getting terminated.
-The payout amount varies depending on the illness, and there may be a waiting period for claims between illnesses.
+Multi-pay CI plans offer several lump-sum payouts for different critical illnesses.
+The payout amount varies depending on the critical illness, and there may be a waiting period between illnesses before you can make another claim.

-Healthy and active elderly parents may be fine with a single-pay CI plan, as their lifestyle makes them less likely to get diagnosed with a second critical illness.
-Some plans even provide a partial refund of the total premiums paid if they do not make a claim by the plan’s end date.
+Some plans even provide a partial refund of the total premiums paid if they do not make a claim by the plan’s benefit end date.

 Not all critical illnesses can be prevented by a healthy lifestyle.
-Find out if you have family members who suffered from hereditary age-related conditions like colorectal cancer3, dementia4, or Parkinson’s disease5.
+Find out if you have family members who suffered from hereditary age-related conditions like colorectal cancer, dementia, or Parkinson’s disease.
 These conditions are progressive, meaning they happen in stages and get worse over time.

 That is where early critical illness cover comes in.
-It plugs in the gap where you catch the disease at an early stage, but not the one that is covered by the basic policy.
-Although the chances of recovery are higher at the disease’s early stages, treatments generally cost more.
+It plugs in the gap when you are diagnosed withthe disease at an early stage, but not the one that is covered by the basic policy.
+Although the chances of recovery are higher when diagnosed in the early stages, treatments generally cost more.
 Having a payout for an early-stage diagnosis helps you tide over the recovery period without making a dent on your savings.

-The last thing your parents want is for you to struggle to pay the bills because you are handling their CI premium.
-It is important to choose a plan that covers all their needs while making minimal impact on your cash flow.
+The last thing your parents want is for you to struggle to pay the bills because you are paying their CI premiums.
+It is important to choose a plan that covers their needs while making minimal impact on your cash flow.

 In general, single-payout CI plans and late-stage CI plans are the most affordable.
 These straightforward plans provide a good financial safety net if your parents have a low chance of getting multiple critical illnesses.